 Every unit restricted to households at or below 30% AMI will be worth 2 points.

-A minimum of 8 threshold points and approval by the Board of Finance, will be required to receive a TSTC award.
+There will be a minimum of 8 threshold points for projects with less than 200 units and 16 threshold points for projects with more than 200 units.
+Finally,approval by the Board of Finance will be required to receive a TSTC award.

 Except as otherwise provided in this Section D3, in addition to the minimum scoring criteria projects will be eligible for TSTCs on number of affordable units constructed based on the following sliding scale: